Pathways of Thoughts: Multi-Directional Thinking for Long-form Personalized Question Answering: Related Work

-Personalization plays a central role in search, recommendation, and text generation \citep{10.1145/2702123.2702503, 10.1145/1462198.1462203, naumov2019deep, lamp}.
-To enable personalization in LLMs, \citet{lamp} introduced a retrieval-augmented generation framework alongside the LaMP benchmark for short-form text, which was later extended to long-form content generation with LongLaMP \citep{longlamp} and to personalized QA with LaMP-QA \citep{lamp-qa}.
+Personalization plays a central role in search, recommendation, and text generation applications \citep{10.1145/2702123.2702503, 10.1145/1462198.1462203, naumov2019deep, lamp}.
+To enable personalization in LLMs, \citet{lamp} introduced a retrieval-augmented generation framework alongside the LaMP benchmark for short-form text, which was later extended to long-form content generation with LongLaMP \citep{longlamp} and more recently to personalized QA with LaMP-QA \citep{lamp-qa}.
 Personalized assistants have also been studied in several recent works \citep{li2023teach, mysore2023pearl, lu2024corporate, zhang-etal-2024-llm-based}.
 Proposed approaches span a variety of techniques, including training retrieval models with user feedback \citep{rspg}, optimizing LLMs with personalized supervision \citep{jang2023personalized}, and generating personalized prompts \citep{Li_2024}.
 Parameter-efficient fine-tuning has emerged as another direction \citep{tan2024personalized}, including its integration with retrieval-augmented methods \citep{peft-rag-personalization}.
 Beyond model adaptation, reasoning and self-training strategies have been shown to improve personalization in text generation \citep{salemi2025reasoningenhancedselftraininglongformpersonalized}.
-More recently, natural language feedback has proven effective for adapting systems to individual users in personalized QA \citep{salemi2025learningnaturallanguagefeedback}.
+More recently, learning from natural language feedback has proven effective for adapting QA systems to individual users \citep{salemi2025learningnaturallanguagefeedback}.
 Nevertheless, strategies for improving personalized QA at test time---without incurring the cost of additional training---remain underexplored, which is the focus of this work.